wp-plugins/postman-smtp/readme.txt

 == Description ==

 Postman is a next-generation SMTP mailer that brings reliable email delivery to WordPress.
 It is the first SMTP plugin to support both passwords and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/), Yahoo Mail, Hotmail and Gmail's [preferred mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).
-With OAuth 2.0, there is **no need to give out your Google passsword** to software unknown.
+With OAuth 2.0, there is **no need to enter your email passsword** into software unknown.

 Out of the twenty identical [SMTP plugins](https://wordpress.org/plugins/search.php?q=smtp) available, what else makes Postman different?
 The intelligent **Setup Wizard** scans your SMTP server so you can't make a configuration mistake.
 The handy **Email Log** shows which emails failed to send, and why.
 Even hosts that block the standard SMTP ports, like GoDaddy, can't stop your Gmail as **Postman will deliver via HTTPS** instead of SMTP.